 A few years ago, exactly in a place where you are today.

-I know how it feels and you doesn’t have to worry about it anymore.
+I know how it feels and you don’t have to worry about it anymore.
 I’m here today to pump you up to kick start your career in fashion design as freelancer right now.
 I’m gonna take you through the step by step process of pre-preparations, opportunities, managing time and money, how much to charge as freelancer and the year plan to get you started as a beginner.
 I will take you through everything you need to know about freelancing.
-If you are in a hurry, I made this article into an eBook which you can download below.

 What is Freelancing and how can I make career in fashion design with freelancing?